tcarland/spark-hive-tools/README.md

 external tables would need their endpoint HDFS locations modified when tables are copied elsewhere.
 Note that CDH BDR(distcp) does not support ADLS source/targets.

-##### DBTableLocations
+## DBTableLocations

 A good Hive warehouse practice is to locate all tables under a common db path.
-This should be true whether or not tables are marked as External or Unmanaged.
+This should be true whether or not tables are marked as External (Unmanaged).
-This app simply compares table locations with db locations and prints any mismatches in location where the table sits physically out of the parent database location.
+This app simply compares table locations with db locations and prints any mismatches in location where a table sits physically out of the parent database path.